• Skip to primary navigation

 14. Bring a reusable water bottle

-Aside from being immensely better for the planet, you’ll also save a ton of money on water.
+Aside from being immensely better for the planet than single use plastic bottles, you’ll also save a ton of money on water.

-Most airports now have refillable water stations built into the old water fountains.
+Most airports now have refillable water stations built into their water fountains.
 This way you can just fill your own reusable water bottle up after you get through security.

 Besides saving you money at the airport, you can also bring your water bottle with you when you’re out sightseeing.